sgerov/gerovlabs/_posts/2024-09-12-continuous-learning.md

 ### Improved problem-solving

 Through continuous learning we develop new ways of thinking and approaching problems.
-Exposure to diverse technologies, paradigms, and patterns broadens their ability to find innovative and efficient solutions to complex issues.
+Exposure to diverse technologies, paradigms, and patterns broadens our ability to find innovative and efficient solutions to complex issues.

 > ##### Example